ManiVaultStudio/SimianViewerPlugin/README.md

 ## Installers

-Installer executables will soon be available for download on the [Cytosplore website](https://viewer.cytosplore.org/).
+Installer executables are available for download on the [Cytosplore Viewer website](https://viewer.cytosplore.org/).

 ## Publications